 Training, qualifications & experience

-I hold a Diploma of Higher Education in Counselling and have eight years experience of counselling teenagers and adults.
+I hold a Diploma of Higher Education in Counselling and have nine years experience of counselling teenagers and adults.
 This has been in private practice.
-I also have four years experience of counselling children through a play therapy approach.
-Two of these years was working with the charity Place2Be and the following two years in private practice, based in a primary school in Tunbridge Wells and I currently see children as well as adults and teens in my room in Tunbridge Wells High Street.
+I also have six years experience of counselling children through a play therapy approach.
+Two of these years was working with the charity Place2Be, the following two years in private practice, based in a primary school in Tunbridge Wells and I currently see children as well as adults and teens in my room in Tunbridge Wells High Street.

 I am a member of the British Association of Counselling and Psychotherapy, hold a Certificate of Proficiency with them and am listed on their Accredited Voluntary Register.
-I am also a member of the Association of Christian Counsellors, an Accredited member of the National Counselling Society and a member of TAG: Trauma and Abuse Group.
+I am also an accredited member of the Association of Christian Counsellors and of the National Counselling Society.
+I am a member of TAG: Trauma and Abuse Group.
 As part of my Continuous Professional Development, I have attended courses with a variety of organisations including Deep Release and am currently training in EMDR therapy.